Haitian Army: Reformation

-In 2023, 113 soldiers from the National Guard Unit travelled to Mexico for special operations training, becoming the first Special forces unit of the new FAd'H. On August 1, 2024 a recruitment campaign for enlisted troops was launched by the Ministry of Defense as part of the transitional government's objective to tackle insecurity plaguing the country; a goal to recruit at least 1500 troops was set.
+In 2023, 113 soldiers from the National Guard Unit travelled to Mexico for special operations training, becoming the first Special forces unit of the new FAd'H. On August 1, 2024, a recruitment campaign for enlisted troops was launched by the Ministry of Defense as part of the transitional government's objective to tackle insecurity plaguing the country; a goal to recruit at least 1500 troops was set.

 On August 29, 2024, 20 officers and NCOs graduated from a training course on Human Rights, International Humanitarian Rights, as well Gender Equity.
 The training manual in human rights of the National Guard Unit was also revealed.
 The program was initiated by former PM Ariel Henry, orchestrated by the Ministry of Defense in collaboration with the United Nations Integrated Office in Haiti (BINUH).
-This manual is indented to train current and future soldier on topics including rules of engagement, protection of human rights in conflict and combat zones, Geneva Conventions provisions, and judicialization of the field of military operations.
+This manual is intended to train current and future soldier on topics including rules of engagement, protection of human rights in conflict and combat zones, Geneva Conventions provisions, and judicialization of the field of military operations.
 Lt.
 Gen. Guerrier stated that this manual will be the basis on which military law enforcement will be based.
 In his speech, Minister Berthier Antoine emphasized that the Haitian military must operate to the level and norms similar to those of the neighboring nations, while protecting human rights and promoting democratic values.

 On September 18, 2024, Defense Minister Berthier Antoine, French Ambassador Antoine Michon, and Lt.
 Col. Laoufi of the French Forces in the Antilles would announce that 50 or so members of the FAd'H would be traveling to Martinique for continuing formation with the French Armed Forces to the Antilles.
 The first contingent of 25 soldier flew to Le Lamentin on November 3, 2024, where they trained with the 33rd Marine Infantry Regiment of the French Army for 2 weeks, from the 4th to the 16th.
 The training covered urban warfare, combat rescue & first aid, weapon handling, familiarization with the FAMAS, vehicle search, combat in open area, individual combat, and other techniques.

+Training

+Basic Training

+As of April 2026, the Haitian Army has two basic training camp: one at the "Vertières" military base (Tabarre) and the other at the "Anacaona" military base (Léogâne).
+The former was the first after the remobilization, but was cut off from the capital and the General Headquarters, due to gangs controlling the south entrance of Port-au-Prince.
+While Vertières is expected to host a maximum recruit count of 700, Anacoana will peak at 400 pending repairs and expansion work.

+Training is scheduled to be completed in 4 months cycles according to the new plan proposed by Minister Mario Andresol.

+Advanced Training

+Army troops receive continuing training with the Mexican Army in Mexico, and with the French Army in Martinique, both as part as military cooperation accords.

+Military trainers from Brazil are expected to travel to Haiti to train Haitian troops, confirmed by Brazilian Ambassador Luis Guilherme Nascentes da Silva.